shlokjain2031/kaze/README.md

 The 'focus mode' feature allows you top only use the five most important apps you need.
 Once selected, Kaze won't let you operate any other app on your phone except those five, unless you exit focus mode, which is 5 touches away :)

-Achieved over 1.5K+ downloads on a beta release and garnered a 4.2 average rating of the app from all the reviews.
-Nearly 1.1k downloads were through organic search, which is ~65% of the total downloads and ~32% returning users.

 # Technical Details
 Kaze was built using Flutter, a Dart framework which specialises in building cross-platform applications.
 Several dependencies were used to build the app, namely:
 - firebase